 The material used on your roof can make a dramatic difference in your home’s energy efficiency.
 You may want to consider a product that reflects the sun’s energy away from the roof, cools faster at night and holds less heat for less time in order to help reduce energy costs and usage related to heat.
 Slate, terra cotta, white tiles, special membranes, and metal roofing are a few of the roofing products available with varying degrees of green benefits.
 There are many roofing options, and though the green options typically are more expensive – both in terms of materials and installation – you’ll likely recoup the costs through energy savings, the longevity of the product and minimal maintenance required.

 We have to mention the “living roof”, because it’s just so…cool.
-Living roofs are constructed to hold plants that grow on the roof to catch and filter rainwater and will insulate the home.
+Also known as green roofs, living roofs are constructed to hold plants that grow on the roof to catch and filter rainwater and will insulate the home.
 This also prevents roof water from running directly into the storm sewer system.
 While they’ve been used more frequently in commercial building, living roofs certainly can be incorporated into residential roofs.

 Harness Geothermal Power